Winston-Lin/dziganto.github.io/_posts/2017-7-21-Python-Deep-Learning-Frameworks-2.md

 pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.2.1-py3-none-any.whl
 ```

 **Notes:** Having options with regards to installing TensorFlow is great because odds are you're comfortable with at least one approach.
 That said, I chose to leverage pip which made installation a breeze.
 In just three steps I was able to install and configure TensorFlow without issue.
-Would I have preferred conda instead of pip?
-Definitely.
+However, would I have preferred conda instead of pip?
+You bet.
 So for that reason I give PyTorch a very slight edge.

 ### Theano (version 0.9)
 Source installation instructions can be found [here](http://deeplearning.net/software/theano/install_macos.html).
 Theano and its dependencies, one of which (pygpu) requires Python 2.7, can easily be installed with conda like so: